-It is rich and creamy with a delicious garlicky, tangy kick and the freshness of fresh herbs.
+This feta dressing is rich and creamy with a delicious garlic-ky, tangy kick and the freshness of fresh herbs.

-Feta cheese dip really is the easiest thing to make.
-Simply gather all the ingredients, add them to a blender and blend till the mixture is smooth and fluffy.
+It really is the easiest thing to make.
+Simply gather all the ingredients, pop them in a blender and blend till the mixture is smooth and fluffy.

-For best results, prepare the dip a couple of hours before serving, cover and keep it in the fridge.
+For best results prepare the dip a couple of hours before serving then cover and keep it in the fridge.
 Resting gives the flavours time to combine and fully develop.

-Whip up a batch of this easy cheese dip today and enjoy it in a number of ways:
+Whip up a batch of this easy whipped feta cheese today and enjoy it in a number of ways:

 - as a dip with raw vegetables, breadsticks or pita